 If it’s installed correctly, wall vinyl can give a very nice aesthetic to any room.
-They are cheap, too, and can be found on Amazon for as low as $6.98, depending on which design and how much you want.
+They are quite cheap, too, and can be found on Amazon in many different designs.

 Vinyl is only one type of wallpaper that can adhere to the concrete.
 For most other wallpapers, you will need paste to adhere it to the concrete.

 - Smooth out the concrete with sanding tools.
 Make sure there is no peeling paint or any other imperfections on the surface.

 - Apply cement to holes and dents in the concrete.

 - Brush the wall of dust and other debris.